-For repair and modification of a measuring device, observe the following notes:
+For repair and conversion of a measuring device, observe the following notes:

-- ▶ Use only original Endress+Hauser spare parts. - ► Carry out the repair according to the Installation Instructions. - ▶ Observe the applicable standards, federal/national regulations, Ex documentation (XA) and certificates. - ▶ Document every repair and each conversion and enter them into the W@M life cycle management database and Netilion Analytics.
+- ▶ Use only original Endress+Hauser spare parts. - ► Carry out the repair according to the Installation Instructions. - ▶ Observe the applicable standards, federal/national regulations, Ex documentation (XA) and certificates. - ▶ Document all repairs and conversions and enter the details in Netilion Analytics.